 “It’s not uncommon to see new independent artists sign a contract without fully understanding what rights they are giving away,” entertainment lawyer Chloe Martin-Nicolle tells us.
 “You’re better off taking some time to understand the deal by talking to someone and negotiating a deal so it works for you."

 Understand royalty payments: There is usually an element of recoupment so you won’t see a royalty straight away.
 Know what is and isn’t recoupable.
+Make sure to understand, past your advance, what you will be earning during the recoupment period.

 Got more questions?
 Read our free 48-page Digital Career Guide for DIY Artists for more pro tips on how to manage your independent music career.